latitudegames/Scripting/README.md

   When in 3rd person mode, `state.message` can also be an object (or an array of objects) with a list of the multiplayer character names who should see the message.
 E.g., `[{ text: 'Only you can see this!', visibleTo: ['Sam', 'Jane']}]`
 * `state.score` provides the current game score
 * `state.currentRobot` is the currently assigned scoreBot.
+Changing this to an available bot will request that bot to do scoring.
 Available bots are [`KillBot`, `JudgeBot`, `EmpathyBot`, `SuccessBot`] - expect changes to the scoring on the bots as well as the messages produced by them.
 If the requested bot is unavailable the user's default ScoreBot will be used.
 * You can set any variable on state to store and modify adventures throughout an adventure.

 ## Console